A child is defined in the Australian Passports Act 2005 as a person under 18 years of age who has never married.

 Taking your child overseas without the consent of the other parent may be a criminal offence.
 See child abduction.

-Changes to Australian citizenship laws that came into effect on 20 August 1986 mean that all persons born in Australia on or after that date need to provide documentation to prove their citizenship.
+Changes to Australian citizenship laws that came into effect on 20 August 1986 mean that all persons born in Australia on or after that date, who are applying for a passport, need to provide evidence of their citizenship.

 A child's passport is issued in the name recorded on their birth or citizenship certificate, unless a different name has been formally registered with an Australian Registry of Births, Deaths and Marriages or a foreign equivalent authority and you can provide an original change of name certificate or a revised birth certificate.
 Foreign certificates must be legalised by the issuing government – contact the diplomatic or consular representatives of that country in Australia for information about their notarial services.